 The suit itself was finished with teeth prosthetics, as well as thermagel webbing pieces.
 “Therma-gel is a great material,” said Elizalde, “because it has tremendous memory.
 You can stretch it ten times its normal size, and it will still return to its original shape, without much distortion.
 And it will do that time after time because it is very durable.”
 As a final touch, clear fins cast in urethane were attached to the shoulders, back, and calves.
 To save time, the head and body parts were designed as reusable pieces, whereas the neck and shoulders had to be replaced every day of Jones’ 30-day shooting schedule.

-Del Toro was thoroughly satisfied with how the character was brought to life in both films.
+Del Toro was thoroughly satisfied with how the character was brought to life in the film, both with practical and digital means.
 He said of the creature that “Abe Sapien is perhaps the most beautiful creature ever committed to film.”

-For more images of Abraham Sapien, visit the Monster Galleries:
+For more pictures of Abe Sapien, visit the Monster Gallery.